-What is muscle wire ?
-Muscle wire, also known as smart wire, more commonly known as nitinol or smart wire, which is the name for very high performance, shape memory alloy, actuator wires.
+Muscle wire, also known as smart wire, more commonly known as nitinol wire, which is the name for very high performance, shape memory alloy, actuator wires.
 It is made of nickel-titanium.

-What can muscle wire be used for ?
-Muscle wire can be used in electronics, cars, medical and in smart materials.
-Muscle wire can expand or contract, ideal for smart textiles and model-making projects.
-On passing a current through the muscle wire the composition of the wire changes which makes it contract.
+Smart wire can be used in electronics, cars, medical and in smart materials.
+It can expand or contract, ideal for smart textiles and model-making projects.
+On passing a current through the composition of the wire changes which makes it contract.
 This movement can be increased using levers to produce moving parts within models.

 Light Stitches muscle wire has fitted crimped copper ring terminals to make model making simple.
 The wires can easily be soldered on to the copper ring terminals.
-Muscle wire can be repeatedly used.
+It can be repeatedly used.

-Need further explanation of what muscle wire is and what it can do please watch the video from Cool Components/Spark Fun.
+Need further explanation of what smart wire is and what it can do please watch the video from Cool Components/Spark Fun.